TomasBoda/agent-lang/thesis.md

     property y_move = (closest.y - y) / 10 otherwise 0;
 }
 ```
 The above example finds all people in some visual proximity to the current person and selects the closest person from the list.
 It then calculates the direction in which the current person should move in order to approach the closest person.
 However, we cannot be certain that we will find any people in the given proximity.
-If that's the case, the AgentList array will be empty and the `closest` property will therefore result in a Null value.
-That is why we used the `otherwise` operator to ensure that if no such person is found, we will use values `0` for the movement properties.
+If that's the case, the `in_promixity` property will be an empty array and the `closest` property will therefore result in a Null value.
+That is why we need to use the `otherwise` operator to ensure that if no such person is found, we will use values `0` for `x_move` and `y_move` properties.

 #### 2.5.7 Lambda Expressions
-While being classified as expression, Lambda expression is rather a syntactical structure that an expression.
-It cannot be used on its own, but only as parameters to lambda-specific built-in functions.
-They are mainly used for traversing a arrays of agent instances and manipulating it in some way.
-Use cases include filtering of agents, summing certain agent properties or finding a specific agent based on some condition.
+While being classified as expression, the lambda expression is rather a syntactical structure that an expression.
+It cannot be used on its own, only as a parameter to lambda-specific built-in functions.
+They are mainly used for traversing arrays of agent instances and manipulating them in some way.
+Use cases include filtering of agents, summing certain agent properties or finding a specific agent instance based on some condition.

 There are several built-in functions that take lambda expression as their parameter, some of which are `filter()`, `sum()`, `min()` and `max()`.